The Goal of Real Estate Video Is to Spark Interest

 “Simplicity is the ultimate sophistication” (Leonardo da Vinci)

 Buying a home is an emotional purchase.
-So, residential real estate video is not informational — it’s aspirational and sells emotion and lifestyle.
-And the most powerful tools here are simple, short camera moves: gentle push-ins, pull-outs, left-right slides.
+So, residential real estate video is not informational — it’s aspirational and sells feeling and lifestyle.
+The most powerful tools here are simple, short camera moves: gentle push-ins, pull-outs, left-right slides.
 Occasionally – a “room reveal” (a push-in with a slight pan), an orbiting around a nice detail, or a subtle vertical move.

 What works best on the viewer’s subconscious are elegant, restrained movements paired with beautiful music, sometimes enhanced with a touch of parallax – when objects in the foreground (a flower pot, a chair, a door frame or a kitchen island) move faster than the background, which enhances the effect of presence.